Keeping up with the latest Instagram Reels trends takes a ton of time and effort — especially when you’re a team of one.

 That said, you don’t need to be a professional video editor (or dancer) to get on board with Reels.

-In fact, the most straightforward ones can often be the most effective at helping you reach your Instagram goals.
+In fact, the most straightforward ones are often quite effective at helping you reach your Instagram goals.

-So, here are nine simple and easy-to-execute Reel ideas for businesses, creators, and social media managers flying solo:
+Here are 10 simple and easy-to-execute Reel ideas for businesses, social media managers, and creators flying solo:

 Bring Tweets to Life